List of Marvel Comics teams and organizations: BAD Girls, Inc.

-BAD Girls, Inc. is an organization appearing in American comic books published by Marvel Comics.

-BAD Girls, Inc. is a group that consists of Black Mamba, the Asp, and Diamondback who were close friends as well as founding members of Sidewinder's super-villain team the Serpent Society.
+BAD Girls, Inc. is a group that consists of Black Mamba, Asp, and Diamondback who were close friends as well as founding members of Sidewinder's super-villain team the Serpent Society.
 When Diamondback began dating Steve Rogers, the team acted behind the scenes to make sure that her first real date was uneventful.
 After learning of Diamondback and Cap's relationship, the Society's new leader, King Cobra, had Diamondback kidnapped and placed on trial, fearing that she would reveal the groups secrets to the Captain.
 Diamondback was found guilty by her fellow serpents and sentenced to execution.
 Black Mamba and Asp objected but were overruled by King Cobra.
-To save Diamondback, Black Mamba and Asp called in a favor from their former leader, Sidewinder, also Black Mamba's ex-boyfriend and they rescued Diamondback, however in retaliation, King Cobra captured the Asp and Black Mamba.
+To save Diamondback, Black Mamba and Asp called in a favor from their former leader, Sidewinder, also Black Mamba's ex-boyfriend and they rescued Diamondback, however in retaliation, King Cobra captured Asp and Black Mamba.
 Diamondback then hired Paladin to help her free the pair.
 Together, with Captain America, and Paladin, the five combined to defeat the Serpent Society.

 Band of the Bland

-The Band of the Bland is an organization appearing in American comic books published by Marvel Comics.

-The Band of the Bland is a group of mediocre super villains that came together to assassinate Howard the Duck.
+The Band of the Bland is a group of mediocre super villains who united to assassinate Howard the Duck.
 It consists of Black Hole, Doctor Angst, Spanker, and Tillie the Hun.